What colours can dogs see?

 Textures

 Your dog’s perspective on texture may not be something you considered while decorating your home.
-In case you’d like to provide the ulti-mutt canine-friendly experience throughout your home, Catrin suggests:
+Here's how to provide the ulti-mutt canine-friendly experience throughout your home:

 Rugs, cushions and blankets are easy to incorporate no matter your existing decor - and are likely to be a big hit with your dog.
 Why not channel a Christmas in the Scottish Highlands, and deck your home with thick, plush blankets and felt tartan accessories?